Home > Analyses > Consumer Cyclical > The Home Depot, Inc.

 Financial Ratios

-The following table summarizes key financial ratios for The Home Depot, Inc. from 2021 through 2025, providing a clear view of operational efficiency, profitability, and leverage:
+The following table presents key financial ratios for The Home Depot, Inc. over the last five fiscal years, providing a concise overview of profitability, liquidity, leverage, and valuation metrics:

 Ratios20212022202320242025